ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/red-dev-avalanche-chainlink-tutorial/README.md

 ![smartContract-confirm-txn](img/chainlink-tutorial-13-smart-contract-confirm-txn.png)

-Now, you can check the Runs tab in chainlink GUI it will show that the job has triggered and completed:
+Now, you can check the Runs tab in Chainlink GUI it will show that the job has triggered and completed:

 ![Chainlink-runlog-status](img/chainlink-tutorial-14-chainlink-runlog-status.png)